 The Dover Way puts startup success over recruiting industry standards.
 We’ve designed our model around what actually works for growing companies.

-Making the Right Choice for Your Startup
+Final Thoughts on Choosing the Right Recruiter Model for Your Startup